stud-labs/django-db/docs/report.md

      501,
      UUID('b9ccd2e0-5e75-4740-86df-7a050071de72')
  );
 There is Employee with table number 501.
-No insertion wasperformed!
+No insertion was performed!
 CONTEXT:  функция PL/pgSQL "INSERT_EMPLOYEE"(character varying,date,character varying,>
 Time: 0.003s
 ```